 Fiscal Years

-2019 2018
+2020 2019 2018

-Engineering & other scientific 15% 17%
+Engineering & other scientific 19% 15% 17%

-Environmental and health 1% 1%
+Environmental and health 1% 1% 1%

-Total fixed price revenues 16% 18%
+Total fixed price revenues 20% 16% 18%

 Deferred revenues represent amounts billed to clients in advance of services provided.
-During 2019, \$5,754,000 of revenues were recognized that were included in the deferred revenue balance at December 28, 2018.
-During 2018, \$6,067,000 of revenue were recognized that were included in the deferred revenue balance at December 29, 2017.
+During 2020, \$8,815,000 of revenues were recognized that were included in the deferred revenue balance at January 3, 2020.
+During 2019, \$5,754,000 of revenue were recognized that were included in the deferred revenue balance at December 28, 2018.
+During 2018, \$6,067,000 of revenues were recognized that were included in the deferred revenue balance at December 29, 2017.

 Reimbursements, including those related to travel and other out-of-pocket expenses, and other similar third-party costs such as the cost of materials and certain subcontracts, are included in revenues, and an equivalent amount of reimbursable expenses are included in operating expenses.
 Any mark-up on reimbursable expenses is included in revenues before reimbursements.
 The Company reports revenues net of subcontractor fees for certain subcontracts where the Company has determined that it is acting as an agent because its performance obligation is to arrange for the provision of goods or services by another party.
-The total amount of subcontractor fees not included in revenues because the Company was acting as an agent were \$14,409,000 and \$23,174,000 during 2019 and 2018, respectively.
+The total amount of subcontractor fees not included in revenues because the Company was acting as an agent were \$9,408,000, \$14,409,000 and \$23,174,000 during 2020, 2019 and 2018, respectively.